drdna/PyriculariaGenomes/README.md

 6. Decide on suitable parameters for trimming (depends on individual sequence dataset)

 ## Trim poor quality sequence and adaptor contamination
-1. Use Trimmomatic to remove poor quality regions and adaptor contamination.
+1. Use Trimmomatic (v.
+0.38) to remove poor quality regions and adaptor contamination.
 Note the following command includes parameters that perform well on most fungal datasets.
 The MINLEN parameter will need to be adjusted based on read lengths as well as fragment lengths as indicated by the distribution of adaptor contamination:
 ```bash
 trimmomatic PE -phred33 -trimlog MyGenome_logfile.txt <MyGenome>_1.fq.gz <MyGenome>_2.fq.gz <MyGenome>_1_paired.fq <MyGenome>_1_unpaired.fq <MyGenome>_2_paired.fq <MyGenome>_2_unpaired.fq ILLUMINACLIP<path/to/adaptors.fasta>:2:30:10 SLIDINGWINDOW:20:20 MINLEN:120
 ```